SANGHATI23/accountable-interpretation/README.md

 **Timeline:** Exploratory analysis began in **late 2025**; refactored and documented in **early 2026** after iterative testing and scope refinement.
 ## Framing the Problem: Hidden Uncertainty in Biomedical Data

-A recurring challenge in computational biology is that many biological measurements and annotations are treated as stable, even though they are derived from incomplete and evolving evidence.
+A recurring challenge in computational biology is that many biological annotations—particularly in clinical genomics—are treated as stable, even though they are derived from incomplete and evolving evidence.

-Across domains, signals that appear confident at first glance often hide underlying uncertainty, disagreement, or missing context.
+Across biomedical domains, outputs that appear confident often hide disagreement, uncertainty, or missing context.
 When these outputs are consumed downstream without that context, they can be overtrusted.

 Clinical variant interpretation is a clear example.
 Public resources provide categorical labels for variants, but these labels frequently summarize heterogeneous evidence, mask disagreement between submissions, and persist unchanged even as supporting knowledge evolves.